sgmurphy/wordpress-plugins/backuply/readme.txt

 7. **Backup Process** easy to understand backup progress.

 == Changelog ==

+= 1.3.0 (April 16th 2024) =
+* [Bug-Fix] There was issue downloading Backups for some users that has been fixed.
+* [Bug-Fix] There was an issue connecting to Database when the database was being served over a socket, that has been fixed.
+* [Bug-Fix] There was issue in using Custom Cron for Bcloud users that has been fixed.
+* [Bug-Fix] For some of the OneDrive users there was a error when trying to add the Backup location, that has been fixed.

 = 1.2.9 (March 26th 2024) =
 * [Bug-Fix] There was an issue with download for some user because of their WordPress not supporting tar or gz mime types, this has been fixed.